CIOSC/CAS-Digital-Credentials/README.md

 * To develop a publicly available Github repository, consisting of conformity assessment scheme elements that can be used to define conformity assessment criteria to support conformity assessment programs.
 * Content is developed on a continuous basis by contributing technical experts.
 Draft publications will be made available on a periodic basis for peer review and publication.

+## Work in Progress

+The experts are now defining the **objects of conformity** for inclusion in a technical specification.
+The table of objects being developed can be found [here](./scheme/objects/objca-table.md)

 ---
 Interested in contributing?
 Here is a great resource on [Open Source](https://opensource.guide/)